 Karoline has been skiing and biking in Ketchum since childhood and has been a physical therapist in the Wood River Valley since 1999.
 She has focused on sports medicine and orthopedics since studying Exercise and Sport Science at the University of Utah.
 Karoline earned her Master’s degree at Idaho State University in 1999 and is a Certified Strength and Conditioning Specialist.
 As a lifelong competitor, Karoline was an NCAA Division I alpine ski racer and was on the team that won the 2008 24-Hour Team Mountain Bike National Championships.
 Karoline also stays fit to keep up with her twin boys.
 At Zenergy Sports Rehab Clinic, Karoline focuses on helping patients recover from injuries and operations with the goal of becoming better than they were before.

-Lindsey Ketterling graduated from University of Montana with BS in Health and Human Performance with emphasis in Exercise Science in 2012, and with a Doctorate in Physical Therapy in 2015.
+Lindsey Ketterling graduated from the University of Montana with BS in Health and Human Performance with emphasis in Exercise Science in 2012, and with a Doctorate in Physical Therapy in 2015.
 She worked in a private practice outpatient clinic in Twin Falls before joining Zenergy in 2018.

 Lindsey brings to the Zenergy Sports Rehab team additional training in vestibular and concussion rehab, and the Fascial Distortion Model (manual therapy techniques).
 She has experience with orthopedics and sports medicine from acute injuries, post operative conditions, and chronic or repetitive use conditions.